 The Agency is led by the Head of the Agency.
-Otar Dzidzikashvili was selected through an open competition and appointed as the Head of the Agency in September 2017.
+Levan Todua was selected through an open competition and appointed as the Head of the Agency in September 2022.
 The organizational structure of the Agency was formed in accordance with the best international practice.
-The Agency is composed of five employees including the Head, Financial Expert, Lawyer, Payout Expert and Administrative Specialist.
+The Agency is composed of six employees including the Head, Financial Expert (2), Lawyer, Payout Expert and Administrative Specialist.

 The Agency is supervised by the Supervisory Board comprised of the Minister of Finance, the Minister of Economy and Sustainable Development, the President of the National Bank of Georgia and two (2) independent members selected by commercial banks.